Want to grow your email list by 1,000+ subscribers?

 Ash

-Most people will ignore subscribe boxes in your sidebar or under your article (after all, they only read 20% of your article).
+Most people will ignore subscribe boxes in your sidebar or under your article.

 Luckily, Sumo can help out here.

-With Sumo, the average email opt-in rate is 1.95%, so that means on average just under two in every hundred visits will join your list.
+With Sumo, the average email opt-in rate is 1.95%, so that means on average about two in every hundred visits will join your list.

-As Sarah explains in our email signups benchmarks post, we have seen sites convert at a rate of 20%+ and other sites that don’t seem to convert at all (maybe those sites could do with improving their copywriting).
+As Sarah explains in our email signups benchmarks post, we have seen sites convert at a rate of 20%+, and other sites that don’t seem to convert at all (maybe those sites could improve their copywriting).

-To kickstart your list growth, try these three strategies:
+To kickstart your list growth, follow these three steps:

-The best place to ask for email addresses is right where you readers are paying attention…in your content.
+The best place to ask for email addresses is right where your readers are paying attention… in your content.

-With Click Triggers, you can make any text, image or button a link to subscribe to your email list.
+With Click Triggers, you can make any text, image, or button a link to get people to subscribe to your email list.

 Sounds good, right?
 We’ve even seen conversion rates of up to 50% using this tool.